April 2021 Exhibition link

 Karl David Heerdt (American, 1962-) artist, sculptor and teacher, known for his tonalist & illuminist landscapes in oil.
 His depictions of the Western New York region, Niagara Falls, western US subjects featuring Yellowstone National Park, and southwest images are collected nationally.
 Karl was born in Western New York and has always called the area home.
 For more than twenty years, he had been a cabinetmaker and had designed and built homes locally.
 During this time Karl became aware of and began to nurture the artist that was always a part of him, and has successfully shifted his professional focus to creating works of fine art.
 His range of work includes engaging and dynamic landscapes from around the country, compelling still lifes, figurative paintings as well as sculpture.
 He is an associate member of Oil Painters of America and his work can be found in private and corporate collections throughout the United States, Canada and Europe.
 He presently resides with his family in Kenmore, NY.

 Since 2003, Karl has been teaching painting classes out of his studio and offers private instruction and two day intensive workshops for beginners as well as advanced painters.
 Classes are open to all. either group and individual settings and include drawing, oil painting, sculpture, haunt and cosplay prop making, mask-making, frame-making, furniture/industrial/epoxy, mold-making, casting, and small business entrepreneurial product development.
-For more information on upcoming classes you can contact him through his website link.

 Painting is a lifelong learning process.
 Being self-taught, I find inspiration from great masters of the past and their knowledge of materials and techniques, as well as their commitment to excellence.
 I am always striving to improve and I find that the more I learn, the more demanding painting becomes.
 It takes a great deal of concentration to paint at a level that gives me the results I am seeking.
 Having limited access to living artists who were painting at that level, I in turn looked to the past and learned from the artists who I thought had met or even set the standards which I hope to meet or even exceed.
 I also instruct my students to do the same.
 As William Merritt Chase instructed his students, "Take from the past, borrow liberally, but take only the best!
 In this way a student will acquire the sufficient tools and knowledge and be able to instill them into his or her own style."
 And I feel that only after acquiring the needed skills, is the artist then able to forge ahead, break new ground, and establish their own unique place in the world of art.